puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 ## Quest Navigation

-In order to learn more about Puppet, and to work your way through this learning virtual machine, you will have to complete a series of Quests and with each Quest you have certain amount of 'Tasks' that need to be completed.
-To monitor your status as you progress, we've created custom commands for you.
+In order to learn more about Puppet, you will complete a series of Quests related to specific Puppet topics.
+Each of these Quests includes a number of interactive 'Tasks' that give you a hands-on opportunity to apply what you're learning.
+To monitor your status as you progress through these Quests and Tasks, we've created custom commands you can use through the Learning VM command line.

 {% tip %}
-These custom `quest` commands are not related to Puppet.
-They are only related to this Learning Virtual Machine.
+Though these custom `quest` commands will help you learn Puppet, they are not a part of Puppet itself.
+We have added them specifically to this Learning Virtual Machine to help you keep track of your progress as you learn.
 {% endtip %}

 The following command will help you with using the quest tool: